Water connects everything in our world

 Introduction to Watersheds familiarizes students with the geographical components that make up a watershed and why watersheds are important to the health of our environment.

-We have incorporated some Anishinaabemowin water words taken from the Ojibway People’s Dictionary to provide students an opportunity to learn about multiple ways to describe our relationships with the land (aki) and the water (nibi).
+We have incorporated some Anishinaabemowin water words taken from the Ojibway People’s Dictionary to provide students an opportunity to learn multiple ways to describe our relationships with the land (aki) and the water (nibi).
 This relationship is fundamental to all life on Turtle Island, and we encourage students to practice writing Anishnaabemowin and/or other languages when discussing the environment.

 DID YOU KNOW...